csikasote/bembaspeech-exps/README.md

 ## Resources
 ### 1. Dataset
 The data used in this project is a portion of the [BembaSpeech]() corpus consisting of audio files whose size is not more than 10 seconds as per DeepSpeech input pipeline requirement.
+The table below presents obtained

 <div class="tg-wrap"><table>
 <thead>